 Enactment of new policies and regulations in the coastal zone requires approval at the local level by the Board of Supervisors and by the California Coastal Commission.
 In order to certify the proposed amendment to the Coastal Element of the General Plan (also known as the LCP Land Use Plan), the Coastal Commission must find that the Land Use Plan, as amended, meets the requirements of, and is in conformity with, the policies of Chapter 3 of the Coastal Act.
-To certify the proposed amendment to the Coastal Zoning Code (also known as the LCP Implementation Program), the Commission must find that the Implementation Program, as amended, conforms with, and is adequate to carry out the provisions of the certified LCP.
+To certify the proposed amendment to the Coastal Zoning Code (also known as the LCP Implementation Program), the Commission must find that the LCP Implementation Program), the Commission must find that the LCP Implementation Program, as amended, conforms with, and is adequate to carry out the provisions of the certified LCP.